Bra-ket entanglement, an indicator bridging entanglement, magic, and coherence: BKE diagnoses SE

 By taking the limit $\alpha\rightarrow1$, Rényi entropy becomes Shannon entropy, and the same result holds. \end{proof}

 In the following box, we summarize the results from Theorem \ref{the2}-\ref{the3} and Lemma \ref{TEFTE}.

-Through these inequalities, we can define the TE-matching operator. \begin{definition}[TE-matching operator] An operator $O$ is in TE-matching operator family $\mathcal{T}_{em}$, if and only if
+Through these inequalities, we can define the BKE-matching operator. \begin{definition}[BKE-matching operator] An operator $O$ is in BKE-matching operator family $\mathcal{T}_{em}$, if and only if

-\end{definition} Examples of TE-matching operators are $O=|i\rangle\langle j|$ or $O=P_i$.
-In fact, it is easy to find that as long as $O$ is a tensor product of single-qubit operators with each single-qubit operator either a computational basis or a Pauli basis, $O$ is a TE-matching operator.
-For a TE-matching operator, TE (and Fourier-TE) exactly tells us its CBC and BBC, and therefore strictly bounds SE
+\end{definition} Examples of BKE-matching operators are $O=|i\rangle\langle j|$ or $O=P_i$.
+In fact, it is easy to find that as long as $O$ is a tensor product of single-qubit operators with each single-qubit operator either a computational basis or a Pauli basis, $O$ is a BKE-matching operator.
+For a BKE-matching operator, BKE (and Fourier-BKE) exactly tells us its CBC and BBC, and therefore strictly bounds SE

-A direct implication of the TE-matching operators is in the following corollary. \begin{corollary} A TE-matching operator $O$ has minimal CBC-BBC uncertainty
+A direct implication of the BKE-matching operators is in the following corollary. \begin{corollary} A BKE-matching operator $O$ has minimal CBC-BBC uncertainty

 \end{corollary} \begin{proof} Since we have

 and

 where the first inequality is from Eq. \ref{renyiorder}, therefore, we can prove